Memorix101/space_invaders_project/docs/ABOUT.md

 <br/>
 ![](https://i.imgur.com/CVn5vGA.jpg)
 ###### OpenGL example I made to visualize what is going on here (My drawing code is flipped btw 😂😬)
 but I was too lazy to port the font over but managed to do this for all other platforms who had no SDL_ttf support using bitmap fonts.
+(In the end I finished the OpenGL port 🙃 ... almost 3 years later 😂)
 <br/>

 ![screenshot 41](https://cloud.githubusercontent.com/assets/1466920/20844291/5e34e450-b8bf-11e6-9f01-7c829016941d.png)